 Introduction

-Spatial Computing: A Basis for Upcoming Communication
+Spatial Computing: A Foundation for Future Communication

 Examples of how spatial computing is becoming tech giants envision future beyond smartphones ecosystems include Google’s advancements in AR navigation, Apple’s spatial computing initiatives, and Meta’s investments in the metaverse.